HaiShaw/cs255-project1/README.txt

         and cipher key may only need a change after every 2^48 messages (due to the 96Bit random nonce & birthday paradox) It is clear none of these limition is a real concern to this project, for 1) facebook message len is very limited (Post < 10,000 chars, Comment < 8,000 chars);  2) 2^48 messages could be more than a number any group can ever do!
-        So this construct should work fine, and no cipher key (a group's messaging key) renew are required.
+        So this construct should work fine, and no cipher key (a group's messaging key) renew is required.
+        (Milestone 2: we moved random nonce from 64Bit to 96Bit to achieve a better Many-Time CPA Sem.
+Sec. error term)

+    -   Random Nonce Counter Mode: It fits group messaging well due to stateless and multiple parties environment (using ONE key); It may not be perfect fit for user's key database encryption, as different users have different keys, but since we don't know much about the underlying browser's exact interaction with storage (disk), we think use random nonce may be better to mitigate attack than to use det. nonce (to single user's DB security perspective).

     -   We also build a crypto/secure hash (128Bit AES key) using sjcl.cipher.aes constructs, this hash generates 128Bit digest (due to relatively small 128Bit AES block size).
 It is used to hash(password||salt) to validate an user's